Oakley, Inc.: History

 On June 21, 2007, Luxottica announced a plan to purchase Oakley in a cash deal worth $2.1 billion, paying a 16% premium over the extant share price.
 The deal was completed on November 15, 2007, making Oakley part of a portfolio that includes brands such as Ray-Ban, Persol, and Vogue.
 After the sale, founder James Jannard went on to found Red Digital Cinema.
 Luxottica's acquisition of Oakley was criticized as a potential violation of antitrust laws.
-This move also moved Oakley's manufacturing out of the US and its frames and many portions of its sunglasses products began to be produced in China.
+This move also moved more of Oakley's manufacturing out of the US and portions of its sunglasses frames and lenses began to be produced in China and Italy.

 During the preparations for the ultimately successful rescue of thirty-three miners trapped for ten weeks in a Chilean mine in October 2010, a journalist covering the story contacted Oakley about donating sunglasses to the rescue effort, aware that the miners would need eye protection after having spent weeks in darkness.
 Oakley donated 35 pairs of its Radar sports glasses, fitted with specially selected tints.

 Oakley sponsored members of the US Olympic Team in 2012, and that same year, extended the partnership through 2020.

 In August 2013, Oakley sold its REVO brand to Sequential Brands for $20m.
 In November 2013, Oakley signed a multi-year deal with Scuderia Ferrari.

-In September 2015, Oakley shutdown the website of its outlet arm Oakley Vault, while continuing its brick and mortar retail presence of the brand.
+In September 2015, Oakley shut down the website of its outlet arm Oakley Vault, while continuing its brick and mortar retail presence of the brand.

 In March 2021, Aston Martin F1 Team announced a partnership with Oakley.

-Technical innovation
+In 2025, Oakley appointed rapper Travis Scott as its "Chief Visionary Officer," a role intended to shape the brand’s future creative direction.

+Design

 Most of Oakley's technological designs, fashion pieces, gear, etc. were developed with extensive athlete input and testing in the field – including extreme conditions.
 Oakley also maintains US Standard Issue, which provides U.S. military and law enforcement eye protection.
 Oakley M Frame sunglasses are included as part of the U.S. Army's Authorized Protective Eyewear List (APEL), and have been assigned a National Stock Number (NSN) for ordering through military supply channels.
 The company has also built at least one 'golf hovercraft', demonstrated as an all terrain replacement for conventional golf carts.
 This hovercraft was created for marketing purposes, in partnership with the professional golfer, Bubba Watson.
 During the COVID-19 pandemic, Oakley released the MSK3 mask, which featured an innovative design to prevent eyewear fogging.